Unplugging the Camera To Boost Creative Energy — 2 Years Video-Free

 And for me, that's always writing.

-After increasing the time I’d spend on video in 2020, I noticed myself craving deeper connections.
-When hosting a co-writing session with my community, I’d say hi on zoom for a few minutes and then turn my camera off for the rest of the time.
+After increasing the time I spent on video in 2020, I noticed myself craving deeper connections.
+When hosting a co-writing session with my community, I’d say hi on Zoom for a few minutes and then turn my camera off for the rest of the time.

 This felt much better.
 It energized me.
 Something was nagging at me to pull the plug on video for good.